MSC Magnifica accidents and incidents

 Following the contact with the pier, the ship suffered hull damages, but fortunately without flooding (water ingress), water pollution and injuries.

 Following the accident, two tugboats assisted the ship to dock again for Italian Coast Guard inspection and damage assessments.
 The pier collision was caused by a sudden and rapid wind shift – from 9 to 41 kN (17-76 kph / 10-47 mph) in less than 1 min.
 As a result, the cruise ship was pushed to the quay and hit its stone wall.

 The vessel had to stay in port overnight for repairs.
 As a result of the incident, the scheduled itinerary was changed – Ajaccio (Corsica Island, France) was dropped.
 As a precaution, all cruise ships in Civitavecchia (on April 19 and 20) were ordered to maneuver with tug assistance only.

-Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.
+Note: Actually, this type of marine accident is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.

 (murder) On February 23, 2017, a 45-year-old male passenger was arrested by Italian authorities.
 The man (Daniel Belling, a German citizen living in Dublin Ireland, IT consultant), father of 2 boys (aged 4 and 6) and his wife (Li Yinglei, 36-year-old, of Chinese descent) boarded the cruise ship together.

 The 12-day Eastern Mediterranean cruise (itinerary Feb 9-20) was roundtrip from homeport Civitavecchia-Rome to Greece Islands and Malta.
 Foul play was suspected after the woman disappeared on Feb 10 and the husband didn’t report the incident.

 The Italian police were alerted by the ship’s crew after noticing a discrepancy in the number of disembarking passengers.
 The man was arrested at Ciampino Airport after attempting (together with his children) to board the flight to Dublin.

 On Feb 24, in a Rome court, he was charged with murder.
 However, according to Belling’s statement, he last saw his wife when the ship docked in Katakolon Greece.
 Later, she had gone (while he was on an outing with the kids), along with her suitcase and mobile phone, thus claiming she is not dead, but a missing person.